emheyd/Collective-Space/README.md

 ## Acknowledgments

-* In interestpage_acitivity.xml, I have used [materialChipView](https://github.com/robertlevonyan/materialChipView) which was created by [Robert](https://github.com/robertlevonyan)
+* In interestpage_acitivity.xml file, I have used [materialChipView](https://github.com/robertlevonyan/materialChipView) which was created by [Robert](https://github.com/robertlevonyan)